Serenity Smart Homes | Home & Building Automation in NJ | Subscription-Free & Privacy-Focused Smart Homes

 During new construction, running Cat6 network cable to every room where you might need it, like in bedrooms, living areas, garage, outdoor camera positions, typically costs $15-25 per cable run.
 The same retrofit work after drywall is up? $150-300 per run, assuming it’s even possible without tearing open walls.
 For a typical home requiring 20-30 network drops, that’s the difference between $500-750 during construction and $3,000-9,000 after the fact.

-A smart home planner working on your new build serves as the bridge between your vision for how you want to live and the technical infrastructure required to support it.
+A smart home specialist working on your new build serves as the bridge between your vision for how you want to live and the technical infrastructure required to support it.
 We’re having conversations with your builder and electrician before rough-in, making sure critical infrastructure gets installed when it’s easy and inexpensive.
 According to the National Association of Home Builders, of which Serenity Smart Homes is a proud member, homes designed with integrated smart technology from the start have 40% lower long-term system costs compared to equivalent retrofitted systems.

 Here’s what comprehensive smart home design during new construction typically addresses: